 By Stephanie Younger •

-I was given the opportunity to deliver a speech at the March For Our Lives in Richmond, Virginia, which led to being quoted in multiple local news outlets, being invited to contribute articles to the ACLU of Virginia’s website and to organize with a group of student activists.
+Nearly a year ago, I was given the opportunity to deliver a speech at the March For Our Lives in Richmond, Virginia, which led to being quoted in multiple local news outlets, being invited to contribute articles to other publications and to organize with a group of student activists.
 In the midst of these opportunities, I faced racism and online harassment as a Black student activist.

 It started when I called out two white students for their insensitive comments regarding racism in schools, police brutality and school shootings being intersecting issues.
 When they suggested the murder of Stephon Clark is a separate issue from the Columbine and Parkland massacres, I asked them if they genuinely believe in Black voices.
 I was accused of being “rude,” “disrespectful,” “inconsiderate,” “throwing shade,” “clashing,” “fighting,” “attacking” other people, “not exchanging my opinions peacefully” and “changing the subject of who [they] are trying to help.”
-I was told that I shouldn’t be working with them if I was going to address the disproportionately affected demographic, instead of “all lives, American lives and not Black lives”.
+I was told that I shouldn’t be working with them if I was going to acknowledge the impact gun violence has on Black youth, especially Black girls, instead of “all lives, American lives and not Black lives.”
 Just to name a few, messages in the group chat read:

 “Can we please not make this about race?
 This is meant to be about the condition of our communities and the character of our country.

 “… If you don’t like it here, maybe you shouldn’t be working with us if you’re going to be fighting with other people and attacking us online.”

 “I worked over 477 hours for Governor Northam’s campaign and I led some rude, disrespectful and inconsiderate people, but I have never encountered…”

 “While she’s being close-minded, selfish, and inconsiderate by changing the subject of who we’re trying to help here, we’ll be busy doing things that actually accomplish something.”